Severino Rosso

 Severino Rosso ([seveˈriːno ˈrosso]; 13 December 1898 – 12 December 1976) was an Italian association football manager and footballer who played as a midfielder.
 On 6 April 1924, he represented the Italy national football team on the occasion of a friendly match against Hungary in a 7–1 away loss.
-He was also part of the Italian squad for the football tournament at the 1924 Summer Olympics, but he did not play.
+He was also part of the Italy national squad for the football tournament at the 1924 Summer Olympics, but he did not play.